-Pregnancy is usually divided into 3 "trimesters" of around 12 weeks each.
-That's because these represent 3 quite different stages of pregnancy in terms of the experiences that you as a pregnant woman has, and the development of your baby.
+Pregnancy is usually divided into 3 “trimesters” of around 12 weeks each.
+The division is logical because it represents 3 fairly different stages of pregnancy in terms of the experiences that you as a pregnant woman have, and the development of your baby.

 How many weeks will your pregnancy last?

-So, if your last period started on 18 November, then your due date is going to be the 24 August, which works out to around 40 weeks.
-Naegele's rule assumes the woman has a 28 day menstrual cycle and ovulated and fell pregnant on day 14; so gestation is 38 weeks from the day of ovulation.
+- So, if your last period started on November 18, then your due date is 40 weeks away, on August 24.
+Naegele's rule assumes a 28-day menstrual cycle with ovulation and fertilisation on day 14; so gestation is 38 weeks from the day of ovulation.

-The most common time for babies to arrive is 40 weeks and 3 days; you are statistically far more likely to go overdue than to go early.
+- The most common time for babies to arrive is 40 weeks and 3 days.
+Statistically, you are likelier to be overdue than early.

-Most professionals argue that babies can be born perfectly healthily at anything from 37 to 42 weeks after the date of the last menstrual period.
+- Most professionals argue that babies can be born perfectly healthily at anything from 37 to 42 weeks after LMP.